taxprofiler/taxpasta/docs/tutorials/tutorial.md

     [INFO] Write result to 'taxpasta-tutorial/2612_pe-ERR5766176-db1_kraken2.tsv'.

-Lets look at what the resulting looks like
+Let’s look at what the resulting looks like

 ``` bash
 head taxpasta-tutorial/2612_pe-ERR5766176-db1_kraken2.tsv